iradualbert/trend-archive/src/pages/md/privacy-policy/index.md

 Another part of our priority is adding protection for children while using the internet.
 We encourage parents and guardians to observe, participate in, and/or monitor and guide their online activity.

-LanPaker does not knowingly collect any Personal Identifiable Information from children under the age of 13.
+The Trend Archive does not knowingly collect any Personal Identifiable Information from children under the age of 13.
 If you think that your child provided this kind of information on our website, we strongly encourage you to contact us immediately and we will do our best efforts to promptly remove such information from our records.

+# Links
+This website contains links to other websites.
+We are not responsible for the privacy practices of other websites.
+We strongly encourage you to read the privacy policy (or privacy statement) of each and every website you visit, as this privacy policy applies solely to this website.

+### Affliate Links

+This website may contain affliate links for the products we use and recommend.
+The Trend Archive may receive a commission if you click on those links or purchase items through those links.
+However, any references to the third party products, rates, or websites are subject to change without notice.
+Please do the appropriate research before participating in any third party offers.

+# Advertisements

+We use Google AdSense to serve content and advertisements to users on this website.
+This ad network uses cookies to deliver these advertisements.
+No personal information is shared with the website’s ad providers.

 # Changes to this Statement
-Lanpaker will occasionally update this Statement of Privacy to reflect company and customer feedback.
-Lanpaker encourages you to periodically review this Statement to be informed of how Lanpaker is protecting your information.
+The Trend Archive will occasionally update this Statement of Privacy to reflect company and customer feedback.
+The Trend Archive encourages you to periodically review this Statement to be informed of how The Trend Archive is protecting your information.

+##### Last Updated on April 25th, 2021